 Readings from Raising Parents: Attachment, Representation, and Treatment accompany each day’s lecture and video.
 Each participant will receive a copy of Raising Parents.

-With additional assignments, the course may be applied to the DMM-informed Mental Health Practitioner Certificate.
-For further information, contact Dr. Andrea Landini, Director FRI (firstname.lastname@example.org).
+With additional assignments, this course may earn a certificate that is prerequisite for higher level DMM courses.
+An additional fee will be charged for individual feedback on assignments.
+For further information, contact Dr. Andrea Landini, Director FRI (email@example.com).

 The course is appropriate for: psychology, social work, counseling, medical professions (nursing, psychiatry, pediatrics, occupational therapy, etc.), and early education.